python-versioneer/python-versioneer/README.md

 * 1: git tag 1.0
 * 2: git push; git push --tags

-Currently, all version strings must be based upon a tag.
-Versioneer will report "unknown" until your tree has at least one tag in its history.
-This restriction will be fixed eventually (see issue #12).
+Versioneer will report "0+untagged.NUMCOMMITS.gHASH" until your tree has at least one tag in its history.

 ## Version-String Flavors